 Whether you are updating a mid-century ranch near the Lakes or refreshing a Mediterranean-influenced home on a tree-lined cul-de-sac, marble adapts with ease.
 In modern spaces, linear-veined selections align with the architecture’s geometry and clean lines.
 In traditional rooms, softer veining complements classic silhouettes and warm metal finishes.
 This versatility keeps your options open as your style evolves.
 You can swap mirrors, change hardware, or repaint walls without worrying that the vanity top will clash; marble accommodates change while remaining the anchor of the room.

 Color is another point of flexibility.
 Carrara’s cool grays, Calacatta’s refined warmth, and other regional marbles offer subtle variations that help you dial in the mood.
-Paired with Thousand Oaks’ prevalent white oak cabinetry or painted shaker fronts, marble reads either airy or grounded depending on your selections.
+Paired with Thousand Oaks’ prevalent white oak cabinetry or painted shaker fronts, marble reads either airy or grounded, depending on your selections.
 It is this adaptability that makes marble such a sound choice in a market with diverse architectural expressions.

 Practical Performance Where It Counts